Fortress Of Solitude

-Superman once used the Supermobile when a asteroid with the properties of a red sun passed over earth.
+Superman once used the Supermobile when an asteroid with the properties of a red sun passed over earth.
 The Android got free and battled the JLA and only Superman was left.
-Superman escaped to the Fortress and used the Super-mobile to defeat the Android.
+Superman escaped to the Fortress and used the Supermobile to defeat the Android.
 It also houses a steel diary, it's pen is actually thought guided and writes whatever Superman thinks.
-There is also the infamous Phantom Zone Projector at the Fortress and the bottled city of Kandor.

 Other Artifacts found at the Fortress

-Bottled city of Kandor: Just like the T-Rex in the Batcave, the 'Bottle City of Kandor' is a staple of the Superman lore.
+Bottled city of Kandor: Just like the T-Rex, Giant Penny and Giant Joker Playing Card in the Batcave, the 'Bottle City of Kandor' is a staple of the Superman lore.
 Originally it was the city of Kandor on Krypton before it was shrunk by the villain Brainiac.

 Doc Savage's Fortress of Solitude